-Cryosurgery: A treatment that uses an instrument to freeze and destroy abnormaltissue, such as carcinoma in situ.
+Cryosurgery: A treatment that uses an instrument to freeze and destroy carcinoid tumor tissue.
 This type of treatment is also called cryotherapy.
 The doctor may use ultrasound to guide the instrument.

 Radiofrequency ablation: The use of a special probe with tiny electrodes that release high-energy radio waves (similar to microwaves) that kill cancer cells.
 The probe may be inserted through the skin or through an incision (cut) in the abdomen.

-Hepatic arteryligation or embolization: A procedure to ligate (tie off) or embolize (block) the hepatic artery, the main blood vessel that brings blood into the liver.
+Hepatic artery embolization: A procedure to embolize (block) the hepatic artery, which is the main blood vessel that brings blood into the liver.
 Blocking the flow of blood to the liver helps kill cancer cells growing there.

 Radiation therapy is a cancer treatment that uses high-energy x-rays or other types of radiation to kill cancer cells.
 There are two types of radiation therapy.
 External radiation therapy uses a machine outside the body to send radiation toward the cancer.
 Internal radiation therapy uses a radioactive substance sealed in needles, seeds, wires, or catheters that are placed directly into or near the cancer.
 The way the radiation therapy is given depends on the type and stage of the cancer being treated.

 Radiopharmaceutical therapy is a type of radiation therapy.
 Radiation is given to the tumor using a drug that has a radioactive substance, such as iodine I 131, attached to it.
 The radioactive substance kills the tumor cells.